vipulwarthe/node-todo-cicd/README.md

     sudo chmod +x jenkins.sh

+* Run below command to execute and install Jenkins

       ./jenkins.sh

       sudo ufw allow 8080           (optional: If you have firewall enabled, allow traffic on port 8080)

 @ go to browser and paste public ip with 8080 port